-Occupational therapy can make all the difference in Duchenne muscular dystrophy
+Occupational therapy can make all the difference in Duchenne and Becker muscular dystrophy

-Occupational therapy for Duchenne muscular dystrophy is unique and requires specific knowledge of the disorder to provide appropriate treatment.
-It is important that the occupational therapist has an understanding of Duchenne and the complexities of the disease, otherwise they risk increasing muscle fatigue and causing harm to the individual.
+Occupational therapy for Duchenne and Becker muscular dystrophy is unique and requires specific knowledge of the disorder to provide appropriate treatment.
+It is important that the occupational therapist has an understanding of Duchenne and Becker and the complexities of the diseases, otherwise they risk increasing muscle fatigue and causing harm to the individual.

 CureDuchenne Occupational Therapy Program

-CureDuchenne offers a high level program of educational opportunities and resources for occupational therapists and allied healthcare professionals who treat those with Duchenne muscular dystrophy.
-Our goal is to help improve the lives of those living with Duchenne by advancing the knowledge of those who are treating them.
+CureDuchenne offers a high level program of educational opportunities and resources for occupational therapists and allied healthcare professionals who treat those with Duchenne and Becker muscular dystrophy.
+Our goal is to help improve the lives of those living with Duchenne and Becker by advancing the knowledge of those who are treating them.

 CureDuchenne Certified Occupational Therapists will: